Skip to content

 Cost of Living in Spain

 The cost of living for expats in Spain is still lower than in many EU countries, although inflation has raised the cost of living by 10% each year.
 In 2006, Barcelona ranked as the 56th most expensive city in the world while Madrid ranked as the 53rd most expensive city.
-If you live in major population centers, you can live simply on US$1.040 a month and more comfortably on US$1,170 a month.
+If you live in major population centers, you can live simply on a budget of US$1.040 a month and more comfortably on US$1,170 a month.
 Electricity costs about US$13 a month; water about US$20 a month.
 Chicken costs an average of US$4 a kilo while pork chops cost U$6.50 per kilo.
 Cars fetch higher prices although maintenance and gas cost less.
 A person can eat out for about US$20-25 as long as he or she is not in a tourist area.